 The movie, which would receive the dreaded NC-17 rating in the US due to its explicit sexual content, was re-edited for an R rating specifically so Blockbuster and other rental stores, who had a strict policy on NC-17 releases, could stock and rent the movie.
 Described as being a “notch nicer than Satan” by The Washington Post’s Desson Howe, Bad Lieutenant received almost widespread critical acclaim, though it went almost completely unnoticed at the box office, making $2,000,000 on a budget of only $1,000,000

 On a lighter note, cutesy rapscallion Macaulay Culkin returned just in time for the festive season with like-for-like Home Alone sequel Home Alone 2: Lost in New York.
 This was hardly surprising given the success of the original movie, which with an eye-watering return of $476,700,000 was listed in the Guinness Book of World Records as the highest-grossing live-action comedy in history until The Hangover Part II usurped it more than twenty years later.
-Home Alone was also the third-highest-grossing film of all time worldwide by the time it left theatres, remaining the highest-grossing Christmas film of all time until The Grinch in 2018.
-The film famously coined the Hollywood term, ‘to be Home Aloned’, which meant having the impact of your box office affected by another film.
+Home Alone was also the third-highest-grossing film of all time worldwide by the time it left theatres, remaining the highest-grossing Christmas film until The Grinch in 2018.
+The movie famously coined the Hollywood term, ‘to be Home Aloned’, which means having the impact of your box office affected by another film.

 To say Home Alone 2 had much to live up to is a gross understatement, and it inevitably fell short both creatively and financially.
 Burdened with the unlikely premise that lovable scamp Kevin McAllister has been abandoned two years running (if the McAllisters’ carelessness was forgivable the first time around, by now it’s pure criminal neglect), the sequel would stay overbearingly close to the original, though at the time that’s exactly what kids wanted (I should know).

-This time, Kevin mistakenly hops on a flight to the perilously cold New York City while his family jet off for a sunshine Christmas in Miami, and inevitably runs into the notorious (at least in their minds) Wet Bandits, played by a returning Daniel Stern and Joe Pesci.
-Once again Kevin enjoys the freedom of being away from his parents (he’s getting pretty good at this) until inevitably realizing that family is everything by way of Eddie Bracken’s philanthropic toy store owner Mr. Duncan and Brenda Fricker’s homeless neglectee The Pigeon Lady, a thinly-veiled clone of Home Alone‘s Old Man Marley whose makeshift home in the rafters of the Radio City Music Hall would make the world’s richest billionaires elf-green with envy.
+This time, Kevin mistakenly hops on a flight to the perilously cold New York City while his family jet off for a sunshine Christmas in Miami, inevitably running into the notorious (at least in their minds) Wet Bandits, played by a returning Daniel Stern and Joe Pesci.
+Once again Kevin enjoys the freedom of being away from his parents (he’s getting pretty good at this) until inevitably realizing that family is everything by way of Eddie Bracken’s philanthropic toy store owner, Mr. Duncan, and Brenda Fricker’s homeless neglectee The Pigeon Lady, a thinly-veiled clone of Home Alone‘s Old Man Marley whose makeshift home in the rafters of the Radio City Music Hall would make the world’s richest billionaires elf-green with envy.
 Hollywood idealism, eh?

-All of this leads to a requisite ‘house of horrors’ finale in the conveniently vacated townhouse of Kevin’s uncle (it’s undergoing revocation), a colossal deathtrap where Kevin inflicts the kind of pain that is more cruel than funny.
+All of this leads to the requisite ‘house of horrors’ finale in the conveniently vacated townhouse of Kevin’s uncle (it’s undergoing revocation), a colossal death trap where Kevin inflicts the kind of pain that is more cruel than funny.
 By the movie’s end, you kind of feel sorry for Harry and Marv, whose petty crimes — like taping their hands and fishing for money in poor boxes — are pure child’s play and doomed from the outset.
 The scene in which Kevin repeatedly launches bricks at the hapless Marv simply would not exist in a kids movie today.

 Home Alone 2 still has its charms, particularly a series of scenes involving the typically brilliant Tim Curry as a petty and spiteful hotel manager looking to foil Kevin’s auspicious stay.
 John Williams also returns to add his inimitable festive magic.
 His contributions to both Home Alone movies cannot be underestimated.